uxiew/epub2MD/README.md

 As it is written in TypeScript, types are already included in the package.

-This release fixes some issues and adds command line operations。
+This repo fixes some issues and adds command line operations。

 souce from [gaoxiaoliangz/epub-parser](https://github.com/gaoxiaoliangz/epub-parser)